A Wigan woman has admitted to causing a crash that seriously injured a pensioner

-A judge will sentence a Wigan motorist who has admitted that her dangerous driving caused a crash which seriously injured a pensioner.
+A judge will sentence a Wigan motorist who has admitted that her careless driving caused a crash which seriously injured a pensioner.

 Deborah Cubas de Souza appeared before Crewe justices to accept blame for the collision with an 81-year-old woman in the Latchford area of Warrington earlier this month.